dontesii/devops_SB/Task.1-2/HW.md

-# 2.Creating a unit to load RAM.
+# 2.Creating a unit to load RAM..

 1. Create a unit example my_mem.service.
 2. We write a script example my_mem.